Jean Cadell: Life and career

 She was born at 4 Buckingham Terrace in Edinburgh, the daughter of Dr Francis Cadell (1844-1909), a wealthy surgeon, and his wife, Mary Hamilton Boileau (1853-1907).
 The family moved to 22 Ainslie Place, a huge Georgian house on the Moray Estate, in her youth.

 She performed in the cinema and on the stage.
 Among her best-known cinema roles was in the Ealing Studios comedy Whisky Galore!
 (1949), as well as Pygmalion (1938) and I Know Where I'm Going!
 (1945).
 She once performed opposite W.C.
 Fields in Hollywood, cast as Mrs. Micawber to his Wilkins Micawber in Metro-Goldwyn-Mayer's 1935 production of David Copperfield.
 Although Cadell remains in the released version of the film, her biggest scene (when the Micawber family prepare to emigrate) was deleted from the release prints.

+In addition to numerous films, Cadell appeared on TV, including playing the Marquesa of Andalusia in the episode 'Prize of Andalusia' (1957) in the TV series 'The Buccaneers'.

 Jean Cadell died in London on 29 September 1967, aged 83.

 She is buried with her family in Dean Cemetery in western Edinburgh.
 The grave lies against the southern wall.